 adoptive parent: A person who has become the parent of a child or adult as the result of an adoption order.

-age of adopted child: For known child adoptions, this is the age when the adoption order for the child was granted.
-For local and intercountry adoptions, it is the age at which the child is placed with the adoptive family.
+age of adopted child: For known child adoptions, the age when the adoption order for the child was granted.
+For local adoptions and intercountry adoptions, it is the age at which the child is placed with the adoptive family.
 Age is calculated from date of birth, in completed years.

-applicant: A married couple, a de facto couple or a single person.
+applicant: A married couple, a de facto couple or a single person who is applying to adopt a child.
 The method by which the applicant becomes an official client will vary for each jurisdiction, and might be when the department first opens a file, when the applicant registers, or when the applicant is invited to attend an information session.
-For the purpose of this report, applicants who are already a client of the department, but are applying to adopt a subsequent child, or reapplying to adopt, are counted as applicants applying for the first time.
+For this report, applicants who are already a client of the department, but are applying to adopt a subsequent child, or reapplying to adopt, are counted as applicants applying for the first time.

 carer (known child adoption): Foster parent or other non-relative who has been caring for the child and has had the responsibility for making decisions about the daily care and control of the child for the relevant period (as specified by the relevant state/territory department) before the adoption.

-de facto relationship (adoptive parents): An arrangement where 2 adoptive parents, who are not legally married, live together in a de facto relationship as defined by the state or territory in which they live.
+de facto relationship (prospective/adoptive parents): An arrangement where 2 prospective/adoptive parents, who are not legally married, live together in a de facto relationship as defined by the state or territory in which they live.

 dispensation: A legal process by which a court may declare that the consent of a parent is not required for an adoption order to be granted.
 Grounds for dispensation applications are set under individual state and territory legislation.

-disruption: A term used to describe an adoption process that ends after the child is placed in an adoptive home and before the adoption is legally finalised.
-This results in the child’s return to (or entry into) foster care or placement with new adoptive parents.
+disruption: An adoption process that ends after the child is placed in an adoptive home and before the adoption is legally finalised.
+This results in the child’s return to (or entry into) foster care or placement with new adoptive parent(s).

-dissolution: A term used to describe an adoption process in which the legal relationship between the adoptive parents and adoptive child is severed, either voluntarily or involuntarily, after the adoption is legally finalised.
-This results in the child’s return to (or entry into) foster care or placement with new adoptive parents.
+dissolution: An adoption process in which the legal relationship between the adoptive parent(s) and adoptive child is severed, either voluntarily or involuntarily, after the adoption is legally finalised.
+This results in the child’s return to (or entry into) foster care or placement with new adoptive parent(s).

-expatriate adoption: A specific type of adoption that occurs when an Australian citizen or permanent resident living abroad for 12 months or more adopts a child through an overseas agency or government authority.
+expatriate adoption: An adoption that occurs when an Australian citizen or permanent resident living abroad adopts a child through a national or domestic adoption system of another country.
 Australian adoption authorities are not responsible for expatriate adoptions, and do not assess or approve applicants for such adoptions.

-government arranging body: A state or territory department (see Acknowledgments) or another government authority authorised under adoption legislation to decide on the placement of an adoptive child.
+government arranging body: A state or territory department (see Links and other information) or another government authority authorised under adoption legislation to decide on the placement of an adoptive child.

 guardianship/custody order (parental responsibility order): An order that involves the transfer of legal guardianship from the child’s parents to the relevant state or territory department or minister, or non-government agency.
 Such an order involves considerable intervention in the child’s life and that of their family, and is sought only as a last resort.